dotnet/docs-maui/docs/fundamentals/localization.md

 The **Access Modifier** drop-down determines how Visual Studio generates the class used to access resources.
 Setting the Access Modifier to **Public** or **Internal** results in a generated class with the specified accessibility level.
 Setting the Access Modifier to **No code generation** doesn't generate a class file.
 The default resource file should be configured to generate a class file, which results in a file with the *.Designer.cs* extension being added to the project.

 Once the default resource file is created, additional files can be created for each locale the app supports.
-Each additional resource file should have the same root filename as the default resource file, but should also include the culture in the filename.
+Each additional resource file should have the same root filename as the default resource file, but should also include the language and optional culture in the filename.
 For example, if you add a resource file named *AppResources.resx*, you might also create resource files named *AppResources.en-US.resx* and *AppResources.fr-FR.resx* to hold localized resources for the English (United States) and French (France) cultures, respectively.
 In addition, you should set the **Access Modifier** for each additional resource file to **No code generation**.

 At runtime, your app attempts to resolve a resource request in order of specificity.
 For example, if the device culture is **en-US** the application looks for resource files in this order: